 The physiographic characteristics of the park, together with the information extracted from the documentary record and the number of prehistoric sites explored archaeologically in the area suggests that the proposed project site was also likely exploited by Native American peoples.
 The project area was used as farmland and later parkland during the nineteenth and twentieth centuries.
 Therefore, much of this locale may not have been altered by widespread development.
 While the introduction of the two aqueducts, railroad tracks with associated bridges, and paved roads and/or paths have transformed many areas within the park, the majority of the eastern section has not changed significantly.
-The more recent introduction of passive recreation trails has also done little to change the appearance of the project site.
+More recently, the introduction of the ball fields and parking area changed the appearance of the project site considerably in those locations; however, the eastern and southern wooded and slightly elevated portions of the WTP site are marked only by the introduction of paved trails and picnic areas.
 As a result, the potential for prehistoric site sensitivity may be high.